SpendNode Vendor Rating

 Is the Binance Card available in Europe or the UK?

 No. The Binance Visa Card was discontinued in the EEA and UK in December 2023.
-The current Binance Card (Mastercard) is only available in Brazil.
+The current Binance Card (Mastercard) is not available in Europe or the UK.
+SpendNode currently verifies exact availability for Brazil, Australia, New Zealand, and Peru; Binance may show additional country eligibility in-app, but it does not publish a stable public country list.

 Is the Binance Card available in the US?